01442 838195

 Best cars for insurance groups band 11-20

-When looking at a car, there are many factors to consider.
-From running costs, annual taxation, and servicing and maintenance prices, there is also, of course, your insurance premium.
-We've covered the cheapest cars to insure (Groups 1-10), but what if you want something with a bit more oomph on the road, more power means slightly higher insurance premiums.
-Here we’ve found some of the best cars in insurance groups 11-20.
+There are many factors to consider when looking for your new car.
+From running costs, annual road tax, servicing and maintenance, and, of course, insurance.
+We've covered the cheapest cars to insure (Groups 1-10), but what if you want something with a bit more oomph on the road?
+Well, in bands 1-11 you might be facing slightly higher insurance premiums, but you’ll find more variety in terms of brands and types of car – including hatchbacks, premium models, compact SUVs and even MPVs.
+Here are some of the best cars we’ve found in insurance groups 11-20.

 Group: 15